pedrocorsini/4bit-microcre/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/pedrocorsini/ecot12?style=for-the-badge)
 ![GitHub issues](https://img.shields.io/github/issues/pedrocorsini/ecot12?style=for-the-badge)

 This repository contains the implementation of a simple 4-bit microcontroller core, designed for DE10-Lite FPGA.
-The microcontroller is build using Verilog HDL and is intended for edcucational purposes, demonstrating basic microcontroller architecture and functionality.
+The microcontroller was built using Verilog HDL and is intended for edcucational purposes, demonstrating basic microcontroller architecture and functionality.
 It's also the final project for the Digital Electronics 2 course (ELTD12A) at UNIFEI - Universidade Federal de Itajubá.

 ---